KMAD community initiatives

 Training and development opportunities

 To provide people in the Mine’s host communities with the opportunity to learn new skills and undertake vocational training, in 2017 KMAD constructed a technical training college.
 Courses are taught on subjects including electrics, mechanical construction, and industrial electronics, or civil construction, with the objective of giving local people the necessary skills to start their own businesses or to gain employment with Kenmare.
-In 2023, the first students graduated from the Technical College, including 23 female students sponsored by Kenmare.
+KMAD sponsors 30 female students on average each year to take one of the three-year courses.
+In 2025, the second round of 160 students graduated from their three-year courses.
+This figure is cumulative and includes students who began their studies in 2020, 2021 and 2022.